FAQs

 Yes, you can definitely watch blackout NFL games on YouTube TV without NFL Sunday Ticket.

-By changing your location with a VPN and a location spoofer, you can watch any Sunday game you want accessing a live regional broadcast in a different state.
+By changing your location with a VPN and a location spoofer, you can watch any Sunday game you want by accessing a live regional broadcast in a different state.